TamaraAtanasoska/dialogue-history/README.md

 ## Running the original GuessWhat model

+The scripts below assume that you are already in the model directory at ```model-repos/guesswhat/```.

 As a first step, the names of the unzipped image files needs to be changed in a format that the script expects.
 You can do that by running the following script:

 ```